RINEARN/vnano/README.md

 <a href="https://github.com/RINEARN/vnano/tree/master/src/org/vcssl/nano/compiler">org.vcssl.nano.compiler</a>
-package performs the function as a compiler, which compiles script code written in Vnano to a kind of intermediate code, named as "VRIL" code.
+package performs the function as a compiler, which compiles script code written in the Vnano to a kind of intermediate code, named as "VRIL" code.
 VRIL ― Vector Register Intermediate Language ― is a low-level (but readable text format) language designed as a virtual assembly code of the VM (Virtual Machine) layer of Vnano Engine.